perugoal1/disease-analyzer-webapp/README.md

 ### Built With

-This section lists frameworks/libraries used in the project.
+List of frameworks/libraries used in the project.

 * [React.js](https://reactjs.org/)
 * [GraphQL](https://graphql.org/)